Find a doctor

 How do I find a family doctor?

-Many Divisions of Family Practice offer a service to connect patients to a family doctor.
+Divisions of Family Practice may also have information on doctors in your community who are taking on new patients.
 Please contact your local Division for more information.
 Additionally, patients can find further information at HealthLink BC, by dialing 8-1-1.
 HealthLink BC will work with you to determine if there is a physician attachment service in your community.
 They can also provide information on Walk In Clinics and Urgent and Primary Care Centres.

 You can also check the Pathways Medical Care Directory.